course-go/sql-processor/README.md

 ![SQL Processor diagram](assets/sql-processor.svg)

 In the repository, you will find skeleton of the application.
+First of all, look around.
+Some of the things you will need are already implemented.
 You are free to change any code as long as all the tests work.
 However, you should be able to finish the assignment just by implementing the `Run` functions and some of the `New` constructors.
 All the places that you should implement are denoted by a `TODO`.

 ### Specification